semaphoreci/docs/notifications-yaml-reference_5be45bb02c7d3a31944dbc98.md

 ## The rules property in more detail

-In this section we are going to explain the properties that are used in a `rules` property – the logic of each notification rule is stored under a `rules` property.
+In this section we are going to explain the properties that are used in a `rules` property.

 ### name